-So, whether you’re entertaining the kids with funny campfire stories, trying to spook the living bejesus out of your friends with scary campfire stories, or hoping to simply create a calm environment before bed with a thought-provoking campfire story, we’ve got you covered!
+So, whether you’re entertaining the kids with funny campfire stories, trying to spook the living bejesus out of your friends with scary campfire stories (check out our Halloween camping guide for more ideas!), or hoping to simply create a calm environment before bed with a thought-provoking campfire story, we’ve got you covered!

 I asked campers and outdoorsy folk from all around the world to share their favourite campfire stories with us.
 So I hope that, as well as getting some inspiration for your next camping trip, you’ll also learn stories from other cultures to your own.

 - A scary campfire story: Me Tie Doughty Walker

 - A funny and scary campfire story: The Tale of the Robber Bear-on

 - A scary campfire story: Camping in Bigfoot Country